-Being disqualified from acting as a director can have serious business and personal consequences for a director and his/her family.
-Acting positively as early as possible is vitally important, and allowing NDP to help may eliminate the prospect of disqualification, or result in a lower period of disqualification.
+Being disqualified from acting as a director can have serious business and personal consequences for the director and his/her family.
+Acting positively as early as possible is vitally important, and allowing NDP to help may help the director avoid the prospect of disqualification, or result in a lower period of disqualification.

-If you have a director disqualification problem, call us now on 0121 200 7040 for your FREE initial discussion on the phone or over a coffee, or contact us online.
+If the Insolvency Service is threatening you with a director disqualification investigation, call us now on 0121 200 7040 for a FREE initial discussion, or contact us online.
 The quicker you get in touch, the more we can do to help.